Client: University of Toronto

 - The project was executed adjacent to the existing data centre and in the vicinity of classes and sensitive research labs; it was critical that the construction work would not impact operations in these areas.

-- U of T has become an ongoing client because of this project
+- University of Toronto has become an ongoing client because of this project.